rehan-ankalgi-7t2/software-architect-roadmap/tools-guide/git-version-control/git-cheatsheet.md

 Squash
 — Use Squash when merging feature branch changes into the target branch.
 It creates a single commit for all the changes, making it easier to track.

+### Tips 💡
+1. Always use `git pull --rebase` first when the remote  branch is ahead of your local commit.
+- if it works... your work is done, git merges and rebases your commit on top of the recent commit.
+- if there's merge conflicts do `git rebase --abort` to stop the merging and rebasing.
+- do a simple `git pull` and resolve the merge conflicts and finally push the changes